malsf21/omun.ca/README.md

 # Branches and Versioning

 `master` is the latest stable development release of the website.
-The latest working version is held at [the test domain](http://test.omun.ca).
-In addition, hotfixes that are pushed to `master` are also hosted at the offical domain, [omun.ca](http://omun.ca/).
+Normally, `master` is live on the the offical domain, [omun.ca](http://omun.ca/), though right now it's being replaced by the `coming-soon` landing page.

 `stable` is the most stable release of the website.
 It typically will be mirrored at the offical domain, [omun.ca](http://omun.ca/).
 Developers looking to make their own websites off of this project should clone a stable release.

-`coming-soon` is a landing page designed for OMUN when the offical site was not yet live.
-While it is no longer live on any domain, you can re-use it as you wish.
+`coming-soon` is a landing page that's currently up at [omun.ca](https://omun.ca).
+When the conference gets closer, we switch to `stable`.

 # Software